xarvh/exalted-cypher-system/martial-arts/styles/righteous-devil.md

 ### Burning Judgment Halo
 `Body 5, Action`

+*Those who’d raise a hand against the Righteous Devil must walk through the fire of their own iniquities to do so.*

 Pointing the tip of her firewand at the ground, the stylist draws the Burning Judgment Halo, an arc or ring of flames that encompasses all characters at close range to her.

 The flames inflict (Integrity + 3) environmental damage per round.

-The flames created by this Charm will continue to burn for as long as the Righteous Devil remains at their center.
+The flames created by this Technique will continue to burn for as long as the Righteous Devil remains at their center.
 Once she takes a movement action to move from that point, they will continue to burn for a single round more, then die down on her next turn.
-Moving through the blaze created by this Charm never damages the stylist—the devil walks through hell unscathed.
+Moving through the blaze created by this Technique never damages the stylist: the devil walks through hell unscathed.

 ### Dancing Devil Trigger Finger